 Each of the WDW theme parks is subdivided into sections.
 For example, at Magic Kingdom, these areas are named for animated characters.
 Each row of the parking lot is also numbered.
 You might find that you’ve parked in Simba Section Row 84.
 WRITE THIS DOWN.
 Trust me, at the end of the day, when it’s dark and you’re sweaty and exhausted from carrying a sleeping preschooler for miles, you will not remember the parking row number you last encountered at rope drop.

 Better yet, take photos of your parking location, both the section and row number, as well as any nearby landmarks such as fences or lampposts.
-And if you’ve parked a rental car, also take photos of car and the license plate number.
+You can also use the Car Locator feature in the My Disney Experience app, but make sure to double-check that the row it picks actually matches the one you’re in when you set it – sometimes it’s off by a row or two.
+And if you’ve parked a rental car, also take photos of the car and the license plate number.

 Are there any ways to get around paying a fee for parking at the theme parks?

-What forms of ID do I have to have to take advantage of these fee parking options?
+What forms of ID do I have to have to take advantage of these free parking options?

 Guests staying at a WDW hotel will have their room key, MagicBand, or MagicMobile screen scanned at the gate.